Invest in Your Future Self

 Students for whom English is not their native language must complete the steps above, but also:

-- Submit proof of English proficiency, including official TOEFL, IELTS, or PTE exam scores; required minimum scores vary by program
+- Submit proof of English proficiency including official TOEFL, IELTS, PTE, or Duolingo exam scores based on your college’s requirements.
+Please note required scores vary by program.

 If you are applying to a business, social sciences, engineering, mathematics, or science program, and your proficiency in the English language does not meet the minimum requirement, you may apply to the university’s Global Pathways program.
 This program will help you improve your English language skills and academic knowledge before enrolling in your program of choice.